rodhis/next-blog/README.md

 ## About

 This was a Next.js 13 pages router training project that takes advantages of it's full stack features.
 I've ported it to Next 15.1 with App Router + TypeScript as an additional challenge.
 Also uses React Markdown lib to get and render markdown text as blog posts and MongoDB to store user messages.
+Finally, it takes full advange of the Next-Auth lib for user creation and authentication.

 ## Live site